Tshidycodes/Climate-Change-Impact-on-Agriculture/README.md

 - **Identify the key factor driving economic losses in agriculture**
 - **Determine which crops are most vulnerable to climatic changes.**
 - **Evaluate the effectiveness of various climate adaptation strategies (e.g., water management, drought-resistant crops)**
-- **Compare climate risks and adaptation outcomes between Nigeria and the United States.**
-- **Assess whether successful adaptation strategies in one country (e.g., Nigeria) can be effectively transferred and applied in another context (e.g., the United States)**
+- **Assess whether successful adaptation strategies in one country (e.g., Nigeria) can be effectively applied in another context (e.g., the United States)**
 ---
 ## Methodology
 ### 1. **Data Source and Import**